Update 4th May 2015:

 Northumberland Rivers Trust Offices:

-We are now at
+We are now based at Scots Gap with the National Trust at:

 Find us on Facebook and watch out for Tweets!